simonorono/house-monitor/README.md

 Utility to post uptime of any Linux system to a Discord channel via webhooks.

-Tested with Rust 1.77.2 running on Linux.
+Tested with Python 3.12.4 running on Linux.

 ## Configuration